 Progressive Snapshot and Root share a common philosophy: they price car insurance premiums based on driving behaviors, rather than demographic generalizations.
 Each program tracks driving behavior via an in-car telematics device, measuring average speed, hard braking, quick turns, time of day driven, and generating premiums based on these metrics.
 Which of these two usage-based insurance programs is best?
 Let's assess the details.

-Snapshot is an optional usage-based insurance program in which Progressive customers may participate.
+Snapshot by Progressive is an optional usage-based insurance program in which customers may choose to participate.
 Snapshot uses an in-car device — a mobile app — to monitor driving habits and generate insurance premiums based on these behaviors.
 Snapshot assesses the following driving habits: